vmware-tanzu/tanzu-cli/cmd/plugin/builder/README.md

 ### Inventory-plugin-activate-deactivate

-Once the plugins are added to the inventory database, there might be a scenario where publisher need to mark the plugin as hidden or in deactive state so that users do not discover these plugins from the central repository.
-To support this scenario builder plugin implements `tanzu builder inventory plugin activate` and `tanzu builder inventory plugin deactivate` commands.
+Once the plugins are added to the inventory database, there might be scenarios where publishers want to mark the plugins as deactivated (hidden) so that users do not discover them from the central repository.
+For example, when publishers want to prepare for the release of their plugins by publishing them to the central repository but want to wait for the actual release date to make them accessible to users, they would publish such plugins as _deactivated_.
+To support this scenario the builder plugin implements the `tanzu builder inventory plugin activate` and `tanzu builder inventory plugin deactivate` commands.

-Below are the flags available with `tanzu builder inventory plugin activate` and `tanzu builder inventory plugin deactivate` commands:
+Below are the flags available with `tanzu builder inventory plugin activate` and `tanzu builder inventory plugin deactivate`:

 ```txt
   -h, --help                                help for activate/deactivate